hollander196/hollander196/README.md

 ### 🔥 Highlighted Work

-> **Note**: Many research projects are in private repositories or under review for publication.
+> **Note**: My research projects are in private repositories or under review for publication.
 Feel free to reach out for collaborations or inquiries about specific work.

 <!--
 Example project structure - uncomment and customize when ready: